Allan and Fanfan of Live Less Ordinary

 With some Sai Sin bracelets money notes (100 Bahts) are placed beneath.
 The money symbolises future wealth and prosperity.
 A more prominent orange Sai Sin bracelet presented by the head of the family.
 Next is Fanfan’s turn who receives even more lavish offerings.
 Her dad surprised and ill prepared by the ceremony only finds 1000 Baht notes in his wallet.
 Her mum well prepared presents an impressive gold bracelet.

 Two weeks later I still have my threads.
 Hardly a fashion accessory but I have no urge to remove them.
-When it comes to removing the threads; cut them and discard them or hold onto them for luck.
+When it comes to removing the threads; untie them and discard them or hold onto them for luck.
+It is best to not cut them as this removes the good luck and wishes granted unto you by the elders (Thanks Yimsa).
 I plan to keep the orange Sai Sin bracelet and have kept the money notes in my wallet for good luck.